David Richardson is Senior Manager for Maintenance Services at Chartright Air Group, based in Ontario, Canada.

 It’s always been kind of knee-jerk with my wife and I, we’ll look at something and we’ll react quickly.
 When I was working in the contract world, I got approached by a company manufacturing parts for the Airbus A380 and got offered a permanent role in Canada, with support and assistance in getting out there.

 At that time, we did have a little girl.
-She was less than a year old and we were expecting our second child, so it was a bit daunting to say the least, pregnant wife and a baby in arms and moving halfway across the world.
+She was less than a year old and we were expecting our second child, so it was a bit daunting, to say the least – pregnant wife and a baby in arms and moving halfway across the world.
 I don’t know how we did it but we did!

-The company SNP Aerospace in Novia Scotia came to Bristol to do some interviews, I interviewed there and got offered a job on the spot.
+The company, SNP Aerospace in Novia Scotia, came to Bristol to do some interviews.
+I interviewed there and got offered a job on the spot.
 Four months later, we were ready to leave.

-We were moving out while flying out from the UK.
-It was myself, my wife and my little girl who sat there all packed up.
+We were ready to go.
+It was myself, my wife and my little girl, sat there all packed up.
 All our worldly belongings had already moved on a truck.
-We were ready to fly out the following morning to Nova Scotia and my dad came in and said you’re not flying with a company called Zoom, are you?
+We were ready to fly out the following morning to Nova Scotia and my dad came in and said “you’re not flying with a company called Zoom, are you?”
 I was.
-Well, they just went bankrupt, and all the aircraft are grounded… We had our money moving and our belongings were moving.
+“Well, they just went bankrupt, and all the aircraft are grounded…” We had our money moving and our belongings were moving.
 We had a hotel, but we had rental cars booked.
-And the company that we were flying with just went bust and we didn’t have a flight out there the following day.
+But the company that we were flying with just went bust and we didn’t have a flight out there the following day.

-We had to scramble to get something else in place, but we’d already cancelled our UK credit cards with the intent to get in Canadian ones once we got there.
+We had to scramble to get something else in place, but we’d already cancelled our UK credit cards with the intent to get Canadian ones once we got there.
 It was a challenge, but we managed to get there, via a couple of stops in the United States.

 I was a production manager at that point.
-In that role, I looked after military contracts primarily, we were taking the wings off Aurora aircraft, so the four engines come off, the wings come off, the fin comes off, the vertical stabilisers come off and are all replaced with brand new items.
+In that role, I looked after military contracts primarily.
+We were taking the wings off Aurora aircraft, so the four engines come off, the wings come off, the fin comes off, the vertical stabilisers come off and are all replaced with brand new items.

 Following a spell with Air Canada, you’ve moved on to working in the private aviation field with Chartright.
 What is your role there?

 We’re the biggest private jet business aircraft Charter company in Canada.
 And we have 53 aircraft on our books.
 Most are privately owned, and we have care, custody and control of those aircraft.
-The owners fly them, and when they’re not flying, they’re open for us to charter out on their behalf.
+The owners fly them, and when they’re not flying, they’re open to us to charter out on their behalf.